behave/behave/docs/gherkin.rst

 .. any other advice we could include here?

-The Background and Scenarios will be discussed in the following sections.
+The Backgrounds and Scenarios will be discussed in the following sections.

 Backgrounds